 You may only use a pen or pencil, paper, and the resources provided by ALEKS.
 ALEKS will provide an on-screen calculator if you need one to complete a particular problem.
 Otherwise, you may not use a calculator.
 You may not receive assistance from friends, family, other websites, textbooks, or any other resource not provided by ALEKS.
 Using outside resources may lead to improper placement and ultimately frustration and possible course failure.

-Once you begin an assessment, you'll have up to two hours to complete it.
-If you do not reach the score for your recommended first math class, you must use the Prep and Learning Module for three hours before taking another assessment.
+Once you begin an assessment, you'll have up to three hours to complete it.
+If you do not reach the score for your recommended first math class, you must use the Prep and Learning Module for five hours before taking another assessment.
 Targeted Prep and Learning Modules help you to learn the material to improve your score.